-By Matt Clark, NCI Ecuador
+By Matt Clark, President and CEO

-A group of NCI-Ecuador staff members recently made a trip to the Amazon to explore new conservation opportunities and meet with potential partners in the northeastern province of Sucumbios.
+A group of Nature and Culture-Ecuador staff members recently made a trip to the Amazon to explore new conservation opportunities and meet with potential partners in the northeastern province of Sucumbios.
 Our main objective was to familiarize ourselves with Sucumbios’ ecosystems and investigate the possibility of upgrading protection for a number of areas currently designated as “Protected Forests” – a weak category of protection.
 We are interested in working with municipalities to create municipal reserves, particularly in areas that would connect existing protected areas.
 For example, the Pañacocha Protected Forest is located between the Cuyabeno Wildlife Reserve (described in detail below) and Yasuní National Park.
 Together, Cuyabeno and Yasuní total almost 4 millions acres of some of the most biodiverse habitat on the planet.

 On Tuesday, February 16, we started paddling down the Cuyabeno River in three canoes with our indigenous Siona and Kichwa guides.
 The Cuyabeno River threads through the Cuyabeno Wildlife Reserve.
 At just over 1.4 million acres, it’s the second largest of Ecuador’s national protected areas (right behind Yasuní).
 It is home to many Siona and Kichwa communities – two of Ecuador’s thirteen indigenous nationalities.